eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Code walkthrough

-This example makes use of two kind of API flavours.
-With the untyped API you have the most flexibility.
-It enables you to put higher level APIs with different look and feel on top of iceoryx.
+This example makes use of two kinds of API flavors.
+With the untyped API, you have the most flexibility.
+It enables you to put APIs on a higher level with a different look and feel on top of iceoryx.
 E.g. the ara::com API of AUTOSAR Adaptive or the ROS2 API.
 It is not meant to be used by developers in daily life, the assumption is that there will always be a higher abstraction.
 A simple example how such an abstraction could look like is given in the second step with the typed example.
 The typed API provides type safety combined with [RAII](https://en.cppreference.com/w/cpp/language/raii).